-Yousif Almulla participated in an REU program at Oak Ridge National Laboratory with Dr. Jacek Jakowski.
+Yousif Almulla participated in an REU (Research Expereicen for Undergraduaets) program at Oak Ridge National Laboratory with Dr. Jacek Jakowski.
 He used density functional theory to understand how qubits work.

 Mirek Brandt received a fellowship to study at the Kupcinet-Getz International Science Summer School at the Weizmann Institute in Israel.
-During his 8 weeks with Dr. Boaz Katz, he modeled the spectrum of type 1a supernova, given some arbitrary explosion model.
-The intent is to eventually test the supernova detonation models studied by Dr. Katz.
-Mirek highly recommends the program!
-Mirek then returned to OSU to take up his Goldwater Fellowship in the lab of Dr. Matt Graham of Physics.
+During his eight weeks with Dr. Boaz Katz, he modeled the spectrum of type 1a supernova, given some arbitrary explosion model.
+The intent is to eventually test the supernova detonation models studied by Katz.
+Mirek highly recommends the program.
+He returned to OSU to take up his Goldwater Fellowship in the lab of Matt Graham in the Department of Physics.
 A very busy summer!

-Katelyn Chase participated in an NSF-REU program at the University of Utah in the group of Dr. Michael Vershinin in the Physics and Astronomy department.
+Katelyn Chase participated in an NSF-REU program at the University of Utah in the group of Michael Vershinin in the Physics and Astronomy Department.
 She studied the effect of Trimethylamine N-oxide (TMAO) on the stability of kinesin-1 motor proteins as a function of temperature.

-Aaron Dethlefs worked in Dr. Janet Tate’s OSU lab commissioning the new PPMS system in EECS for transport experiments on semiconductors.
+Aaron Dethlefs worked in Janet Tate’s physics lab commissioning the new PPMS system in EECS for transport experiments on semiconductors.

-Patrick Flynn solved partial differential equations with applications to bacteria migration, with Dr. Arnd Scheel in the Math Department at the University of Minnesota.
+Patrick Flynn solved partial differential equations with applications to bacteria migration, with Arnd Scheel in the Mathematics Department at the University of Minnesota.

-Ian Founds studied students’ use of the chain rule in thermodynamics with Dr. Paul Emigh and Dr. Corinne Manogue of the OSU Physics Physics Education Research group.
-Ian presented his work at the PERC conference this summer.
+Ian Founds studied students’ use of the chain rule in thermodynamics with physics faculty Paul Emigh and Corinne Manogue of the Physics Education Research group.
+Founds presented his work at the PERC conference this summer.

-Cassandra Hatcher had a SURE Science Fellowship to work with Dr. Davide Lazzati of OSU Physics.
+Cassandra Hatcher had a SURE Science Fellowship to work with Davide Lazzati in the Department of Physics at OSU.
 She studied X-ray polarization from Compton scattering in asymmetric supernova remnants.

-Garrett Jepson worked in Dr. David Roundy’s group in the OSU Physics Department.
+Garrett Jepson worked in David Roundy’s group in the OSU Physics Department.
 He evaluated a new Monte Carlo code written in rust for use in studying fluids.
-He also worked with Dr. Guenter Schneider of OSU Physics using machine learning techniques to locate and identify cells in a cell microscopy image.
-He has a SURE Science award to support his work.
+He also worked with physics professor Guenter Schneider using machine learning techniques to locate and identify cells in a cell microscopy image.
+He received a SURE Science award to support his work.

-Ryan Lance developed a new analysis for optical spectroscopy of thin films in Dr. Janet Tate’s lab in the OSU Physics Department.
-He received an honorable mention for his presentation at OSU’s Summer Undergraduate Research Conference.
-Ryan shows his award in the picture below.
+Ryan Lance developed a new analysis for optical spectroscopy of thin films in Janet Tate’s lab in the Physics Department at OSU.
+He received an honorable mention for his presentation at the university’s Summer Undergraduate Research Conference.
+Ryan shows his award in the photo below.

-Chris May, working in OSU Dr. David Roundy’s group, developed an improved code for studying the Weeks-Chandler-Anderson fluid.
+Chris May, working in David Roundy’s group, developed an improved code for studying the Weeks-Chandler-Anderson fluid.

-Dublin Nichols is an OSU College of Science SURE Science fellow and this summer, he built a microscope rig that enabled him to stack atomically thin crystals for further study.
-He worked in the lab of Dr. Ethan Minot of OSU Physics.
+Dublin Nichols is a College of Science SURE Science scholar.
+This summer, he built a microscope rig that enabled him to stack atomically thin crystals for further study.
+He worked in the lab of Ethan Minot in the Physics Department.

 Gabriel Nowak had a Science Undergraduate Laboratory Internship (SULI) in the Atomic, Molecular, and Optical sciences group in the Chemical Sciences Division at Lawrence Berkeley National Laboratory (LBNL).
 He investigated laser-generated nanoparticle array formation and the dynamics of charge transfer in the process.

-Jesse Rodriguez modeled plasmas in the lab of Dr. Mark Cappelli of Stanford’s Mechanical Engineering Department.
+Jesse Rodriguez modeled plasmas in the lab of Mark Cappelli of Stanford’s Mechanical Engineering Department.

-Attila Varga had a SURE Science fellowship to work with Dr. Kathy Hadley of OSU Physics on modeling rotating star-disk systems.
+Attila Varga had a SURE Science scholarship to work with Kathy Hadley in the Department of Physics on modeling rotating star-disk systems.

-John Waczak tested and developed a model for the dynein motor protein worked in Dr. David Roundy’s group.
+John Waczak tested and developed a model for the dynein motor protein worked in David Roundy’s group at OSU.

 Physics faculty also worked with students from other disciplines.
-Dr. Weihong Qui and Dr. Bo Sun, who both study biological physics, hosted SURE Science scholars Youngmin Park (Biochemistry and Biophysics) and Theresa Dinh (Biology) in their labs this summer.
+Weihong Qiu and Bo Sun, who both study biological physics, hosted SURE Science scholars Youngmin Park (Biochemistry and Biophysics) and Theresa Dinh (Biology) in their labs this summer.

 Feature photo: Goldwater Scholar Mirek Brandt.
 Photo by Hamza Molvi.

-Read more about OSU physics students: Find out why physics deserves its reputation as a career with one of the lowest unemployment rates.
+Read more about our physics students: Find out why physics deserves its reputation as a career with one of the lowest unemployment rates.